xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+Today is the last day of your life so far.